Welcome to Vision Development of WNY

 Visual function goes far beyond simply having 20/20.
 Proper visual function can only occur when the eyes and brain work together as a team to focus, track, and perceive the world in motion around us.
 Neuro-optometrists help patients retrain the brain and eyes to work together as a team to accurately interpret the world without headaches, strain, blurriness, or dizziness.

 At Vision Development of WNY we take the time to explain the results of your eye exam, describe your options and listen to your eye care needs.
-Because maintaining good eye health is an ongoing partnership, Dr. Dick O'Connor encourages you to ask questions and share your health information, which could be vital to monitoring, diagnosing and treating potential vision problems.
+Because maintaining good eye health is an ongoing partnership, our doctors encourage you to ask questions and share your health information, which could be vital to monitoring, diagnosing and treating potential vision problems.

 - Developmental Vision Therapy